-Pastry Chef Alexandra Artinian shares her recipe for simit (also known as sesame twists), a traditional, not-too-sweet Armenian cookie that’s practically made for dunking into a warm cup of tea, coffee or hot chocolate.
+Pastry Chef Alexandra Artinian of Alcove shares her recipe for simit (also known as sesame twists), a traditional, not-too-sweet Armenian cookie that’s practically made for dunking into a warm cup of tea, coffee or hot chocolate.
 “These are cookies I grew up eating and it was always a treat when my grandma or aunt would pull out the Tupperware full of them,” Artinian says.
 The recipe calls for mahlab, a Middle Eastern spice made from grinding the seeds of St. Lucie cherries, but don’t let that intimidate you—you should be able to find it at a local specialty market (try the ones in Watertown).

 - 4 cups flour

 - 5 teaspoons sugar

 - Egg wash (1 egg, water, pinch of salt)

 - Add wet ingredients and knead well.